sjbader/XIO-SNAP/README.md

 	./xio_epic_snap.pl --all --no-mount --no-sup

 To call from your backup start command.
-This will refresh ALL snapshots excep SUP and will remount the file systems listed in the script.
+This will refresh ALL snapshots except SUP and will remount the file systems listed in the script.

 	./xio_epic_snap.pl --all --no-sup